zakgrant/vamr-presentation/slides.md

 ##### Icons contd...

 * Plus by Zaff Studio from the Noun Project
-* virtual reality headset by NOPIXEL from the Noun Project
+* Virtual reality headset by NOPIXEL from the Noun Project
-* eye device by David Carrero from the Noun Project
+* Eye device by David Carrero from the Noun Project
 * HoloLens by Laura Hernández from the Noun Project
 * Smartphone by Royyan Wijaya from the Noun Project